-Like the debaters, judges will need writing material to take notes and a stopwatch or timer app to keep time during the round.
+Like the debaters, judges will need writing material to take notes and a stopwatch or cellphone and timer app to keep time during the round.
+If we can use electronic ballots, they will need a laptop or tablet.
 At every tournament during the time the debaters are preparing their cases, we hold a judges' workshop to orient and train any volunteer judges.
 These workshops are attended by both new and veteran judges and are an opportunity to ask questions and clarify judging expectations.

-However, your judges will be more comfortable if you spend some time preparing them prior to the tournament.
-The CDA Training Material page has a number of items to help.
-Every judge should come already familiar with the ballot, the flow chart for taking notes, and the rudiments of judging a round.
+However, we cannot fully train a new judge in one hour.
+Your judges will be more comfortable if you spend some time preparing them prior to the tournament.
+The CDA Training Materials page has a number of items to help.
+Every judge should come already familiar with the tournament and debater format, how to access and fill out a ballot, how to use a flow chart to take notes, and the rudiments of judging a round.
 The handout we use at the Judges Workshop, which is a short explanation of how to judge, is on the CDA website.
 There is also a longer piece that closely follows the format of the Workshop that you can give your judges to read the week before the tournament or use to hold your own judges' training session.

 The CDA appreciates the work of all our volunteer judges.
 We could not hold tournaments without them.
-They will be more comfortable-and more likely to return-if you prepare them before they arrive at the tournament.
+They will be more better judges-and more likely to return-if you prepare them before they arrive at the tournament.